Show All Answers

 You should notify the Retirement Office of any change in status so that we can keep your data current, and in the event we have important news to share with you, we know how to reach you.
 This typically becomes an issue around tax time.
 We want to be sure that you receive your 1099.

 Any person, whether individually or as a partnership, conducting business under any title other than the complete real name of the owner(s).
 Any corporation doing business in a name other than its corporate name.
-The certificate (PDF) must be completed and filed by a corporate officer.

 File with the Town Clerk, either in person or by mail, in every city or town where an office of said business may be situated.